Skip to main content

-There are four acute hepatic porphyrias, acute intermittent porphyria (AIP), hereditary coproporphyria (HCP), variegate porphyria (VP), and δ-aminolevulinic acid dehydratase porphyria (ADP), that cause acute neurovisceral symptoms.
-They are not common and may be difficult to diagnose due to their rarity.
+There are four acute hepatic porphyrias, acute intermittent porphyria (AIP), hereditary coproporphyria (HCP), variegate porphyria (VP), and δ-aminolevulinic acid dehydratase porphyria (ADP), that cause acute neurovisceral symptoms referred to as “acute attacks”.
+They are rare diseases, and due to this and the common symptoms with which they present, their diagnosis is often delayed .
 The combined prevalence of these diseases is approximately five cases per 100,000 persons.
-It is estimated that about one in 10,000 Europeans or people of European ancestry carries a mutation in one of the genes for acute porphyria, although mutations have been found in all races and many other ethnicities.
+It is estimated that about one in 1,700 Europeans or people of European ancestry carries a pathogenic variant in in HMBS, the gene for Acute Intermittent Porphyria, although pathogenic variants have been found in all races and many other ethnicities.

 Symptoms